 One of the biggest reasons people go to the Caucasus region and Kazbegi, in particular, is to trek.
-There are hundreds of trails, from small trails like the ones that go to the Gveleti waterfalls to multi-day treks that cross mountains and valleys.
-The views are always stunning and you can relax and enjoy the wild and solitude…
+There are hundreds of trails, from short trails like the ones that go to the Gveleti waterfalls to multi-day treks that cross mountains and valleys.
+The views are always stunning, and you can relax and enjoy the wild and solitude…

 One of the best options for a day trek from Stepantsminda is to hike further into the mountains via a path starting behind the ridge to the start of the Gergeti Glacier (at 3000m).

 If you want a longer trail I would suggest the Juta to Roshka trail, via Chaukhi pass.
 It is very popular among hikers due to the “proximity of imposing Chaukhi massif with its seven sharp peaks and the necessity to scale 3431 meters high Chaukhi pass”.